Jan 13 2006

 Lots of people are quite happy with Outlook, but to me it's a bloated, overly complicated and insecure piece of shit.
 I use Thunderbird.
 Eudora is also nice, but it won't translate my spam mail into Swedish Chef English like Thunderbird.

-2 Responses to “Yet another really nasty security hole”
+2 thoughts to “Yet another really nasty security hole”